Craving Hacks: Three Brain Tricks to Break Free from Food Temptations

 Final Thoughts: You Have More Power Over Cravings Than You Think

-Cravings aren’t about weakness—they’re about brain chemistry.
+Cravings aren’t about weakness—they’re about brain chemistry, behavior loops, and unmet needs.
 But the good news?
-You can hack the system.
+You can hack the system with awareness, strategy, and a little self-compassion.

 Decode what your body actually needs.